How do I contact you?

 Do you ship?

-We ship normally with UPS within the US and International.
+Yes, we ship normally with UPS within the US.
 We can quote you a shipping rate if you wish.
 Rugs are normally inexpensive to ship compared to the retail value due to the weight versus the retail value.
 Escalante can give you an estimate of your rugs’ shipping cost.

 Tell me more about the rugs…